open-data-kazakhstan/city-ranking-main/README.md

 - A total score for each city is calculated by summing the normalized values of the selected columns.
 - Cities are then ranked based on their total scores.

+### Clustering:
+- KMeans clustering is performed on the normalized data (excluding the region and total score columns) to categorize cities into clusters based on their overall characteristics.
+- PCA (Principal Component Analysis) is used to reduce the dimensions of the data for visualization purposes.
+This helps to visualize the clusters in a 2D space.
+- Three clusters are used, each representing different levels of life quality: average, higher, and lower.

 ### Visualization:
 - First, a horizontal bar plot is created to display the scores of each city: